 enhance our educational program.
 The surgical training program has cultivated a robust educational experience for residents not only in the basic science and clinical knowledge as applied to practice of surgery, but also across all the core competencies required by the Accreditation Council for Graduate Medical Education: Patient Care, Medical Knowledge, Practice Based Learning and Improvement, Interpersonal and Communication Skills, Professionalism, and Systems Based Practice.

 Our program has followed the web based SCORE curriculum since 2007.
 Created by The Surgical Council on Resident Education (SCORE), a non-profit consortium formed by the principle organizations involved in U.S. surgical education (American Board of Surgery, American College of Surgeons, American Surgical Association, Association of Program Directors in Surgery, Association for Surgical Education, Residency Review Committee for Surgery, ACGME, Society of American Gastrointestinal and Endoscopic Surgeons).
 The SCORE curriculum contains patient care topics organized into twenty-eight organ system-based categories which are built-in into a curriculum for a five year general surgery training program.
 Topics cover not only the knowledge related to specific disease and operations, but also knowledge of systems and conditions that affect the body as a whole.
 The Department of Surgery supports both the Training Program's membership and individual resident membership for access to the SCORE portal.
-The SCORE portal is used for the delivery of the educational content and assessment in support of the curriculum to our trainees Learning modules are available on the web via the portal, each module features learning objectives, study questions and a variety of resource materials, including textbook chapters, videos, and radiologic images.
+The SCORE portal is used for supplemental educational content and assessment in support of the curriculum to our trainees.
+Learning modules are available on the web via the portal, each module features learning objectives, study questions and a variety of resource materials, including textbook chapters, videos, and radiologic images.
 SCORE learning modules also provide quizzes with multiple choice questions for use in assessing resident knowledge.

 All new interns in our general surgery program participate in a Surgical Objective Structures Clinical Examination (OSCE) session.
 The OSCE has been instrumental in providing interns with the basic skills, knowledge and confidence desired before they begin their clinical schedule.
 During the OSCE, new interns are educated and evaluated on basic patient management such as the evaluation and management of post-operative complications and the evaluation and management of critically ill patients, either immediately post operatively or in the intensive care unit.
 The interns are also evaluated on procedural competencies such as advanced venous access procedures, tube thoracostomy, and bedside debridement.
 The OSCE also ensures the Program's compliance with the ACGME requirement which states the Program Director must define and demonstrate competencies with a definitive metric for direct and indirect supervision of patient management and procedural competencies.

 Our PGY 1 Boot Camp Series are faculty lead, in-depth one-two hour teaching sessions.
 Occurring twice per week over an approximately ten week period, sessions are focused on patient management and procedural competencies.
-Some examples of session topics are surgical nutrition, ventilator management, and ultrasound guided line placement.
+Some examples of session topics are knot tying, surgical nutrition, ventilator management, and ultrasound guided line placement.
 During Boot Camp, interns are tested and provided with feedback of their performance.